Bridgett Gager Davis – Secretary

 Judy Grant – Treasurer

 Judy A. Grant was born and raised in Charleston, South Carolina where she received her education.
 She has been married to Jake Grant since 1977, and together they raised two daughters, Ja’Wanda and Ja’Larna.
 Judy passionately serves her family, her church and her community.
 She also enjoys cooking and baking, spending time with family, and traveling.
-Judy is retiree of Hancock Bank and now works in service on the Board of Directors of Coastal Family Health Center, at Full Gospel Holiness Church (Gulfport, MS), and Celebrate Sisters Foundation.
+Judy is retiree of Hancock Bank and now works in service on the Board of Directors of Coastal Family Health Center, and Celebrate Sisters Foundation, and in ministry at Full Gospel Holiness Church (Gulfport, MS).

 Tyra Gross, PhD